railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 * :guilabel:`Purchase Price`, provided by the supplier pricelist,

-* :guilabel:`Applicable taxes`, taken from the information on the product form and partner form, depending on the rules seen in the chapter on Accounting.
+* :guilabel:`Applicable taxes`, taken from the information on the product form and partner form, depending on the rules seen in :ref:`ch-financial`.

 .. tip:: Product wording and code